Aphorisms for reflection or rejection

 • Nothing happens for a reason.

-• Common knowledge goes unquestioned whether it is right or wrong.
+• Common wisdom goes unchallenged - whether it’s right or wrong.

-• The society shown to us on screen is coloured by consumerism
+• The society on screens is coloured by consumerism

-• The Capitalist Singularity - The moment, recognised historically, when the first domino fell.
+• The Capitalist Singularity - Recognised historically, when the first domino fell.

-• We are in the age of - what have you done for me lately?
+• The age of - what have you done for me lately?

 • Free press?
-The irony of the situation, lost on the masses, is inflicted on the masses.
+The irony that is lost on the masses, is inflicted on the masses.

 • The wealthy are a problem.
-Society finds ways of taking care of problems.
+Society finds ways of resolving problems.

 • The arts community is a Marxian club - Groucho, not Karl.

-• Economics is a social science - economists pedal theories not facts.
+• Economics is a social science - economists pedal myths not facts.

-• Politically - an unengaged society is unlikely to have a democracy worth saving.
+• An unengaged society is unlikely to have a democracy worth saving.

-• You can write in the past, present or future, but you need to live in the present.
+• You can set stories in the past, present or future, but you must live in the present.

 • It is definitely not the critic who counts.